 Understanding Septic Tanks

-lf we consider septic tanks as a means of treating sewage, accepted measurements show how inefficient they are.
+lf we consider STs as a means of treating sewage, accepted measurements show how inefficient they are.
 Like lead pipes, if they were offered now as a new idea, they would not find acceptance except in certain conditions.
+Keep reading to learn more!

 Raw sewage, i.e., that which comes from the bath, shower, lavatory, dishwasher and washing machine is a complex set of chemicals together with the obvious organic matter.
 In fact, it is the organic waste which provides food for the bacteria to help break down the chemicals: washing powders, cleaning materials and shampoos etc. Basically all that we buy in bottles and eventually flush away.

-How well does a Septic Tank cope with all this?
+How well does a ST cope with all this?

 The answer is not very well.